SteelSeries bug gives administrator privileges in Windows 10

 steelserieskeyboard

-Its utilization is possible during the device setup process, using a link on the License screen, opened with SYSTEM rights.
-A SteelSeries device is not required to exploit the bug.
+The error can be exploited during the device setup process by using a link on the License screen that opens with SYSTEM permissions.
+A SteelSeries device is not required to exploit the error.

 The discovery comes after it was announced at the weekend that Razer Synapse software could be used to gain increased privileges when connecting a Razer mouse or keyboard.

-Playing with a recently acquired SteelSeries keyboard, the researcher Lawrence Amer (head of research team at 0xsp), discovered one privilege escalation that allowed him to run Command Prompt in Windows 10 with administrator rights.
+Playing with a recently acquired SteelSeries keyboard, the researcher Lawrence Amer (head of research team at 0xsp), discovered a privilege scaling vulnerability that allowed it to run the command line in Windows 10 with administrator privileges.

-SteelSeries software isn't just for keyboards (Apex 7/Pro) though.
-Installs and enables configuration of mice (Rival 650/600/710) and (Arctis 9, Pro) from the manufacturer.
-It even allows to control the RGB lighting on the QCK Prism gaming keyboard.
+But SteelSeries software is not just for keyboards (Apex 7 / Pro).
+Installs and allows the configuration of mice (Rival 650/600/710) and headphones (Arctis 9, Pro) by the manufacturer.
+It even lets users control the RGB backlight on the QCK Prism gaming keyboard.

 A SteelSeries device is not required for this attack to work.
 Researcher István Tóth published a script open source that can mimic human interface (HID) devices on an Android phone, especially for local privilege escalation (LPE).